 IMPORTANT: HOW TO USE THIS INFORMATION: This is a summary and does NOT have all possible information about this product.
 This information does not assure that this product is safe, effective, or appropriate for you.
 This information is not individual medical advice and does not substitute for the advice of your health care professional.
 Always ask your health care professional for complete information about this product and your specific health needs.

-COMMON BRAND NAME(S): Generess Fe, Loestrin 24 Fe
+COMMON BRAND NAME(S): Generess Fe, Loestrin 24 Fe, Minastrin 24 Fe

-USES: This medication is a combination of 2 hormones (an estrogen and a progestin) and is used to prevent pregnancy.
+USES: This combination hormone medication is used to prevent pregnancy.
+It contains 2 hormones: norethindrone (a progestin) and ethinyl estradiol (an estrogen).
 It works mainly by preventing the release of an egg (ovulation) during your menstrual cycle.
-It also can work by making vaginal fluid thicker to help prevent sperm from reaching an egg (fertilization) and by changing the lining of the uterus (womb) to prevent attachment of a fertilized egg.
+It also makes vaginal fluid thicker to help prevent sperm from reaching an egg (fertilization) and changes the lining of the uterus (womb) to prevent attachment of a fertilized egg.
 If a fertilized egg does not attach to the uterus, it passes out of the body.
 There is a small amount of iron (ferrous fumarate) in each of the 4 inactive tablets taken during the fourth week.
-(The inactive pills do not contain any hormones).
+The inactive pills do not contain any hormones.
 These tablets are meant to keep you in the habit of taking 1 tablet each day and do not have enough iron to treat iron deficiency.

-Take this medication by mouth with or without food, once daily or as directed by your doctor.
+Take this medication by mouth with or without food as directed by your doctor, usually once daily.
 Pick a time of day that is easy for you to remember, and take your pill at the same time each day.

-If you are taking the chewable tablet, chew and swallow one pill every day without water.
+If you are taking the chewable tablet, chew and swallow one pill every day.
+Some brands may also be swallowed whole.
+Some brands should be taken with water while others should be taken without water.
+Carefully follow the manufacturer's directions for your brand.

 It is very important to continue taking this medication exactly as prescribed by your doctor.
 Follow the package instructions to find the first tablet, start with the first tablet in the pack, and take them in the correct order.
 Do not skip any doses.
 Pregnancy is more likely if you miss pills, start a new pack late, or take your pill at a different time of the day than usual.